 If you decide to hire a tax preparer, the BBB advises that you:

 - Check credentials.
-Is the preparer a certified public accountant (CPA), a tax lawyer, an enrolled agent with the IRS registered with the California Tax Education Council (CTEC)?
+Is the preparer a certified public accountant (CPA), a tax lawyer or an enrolled agent?
 Will the preparer sign your return and provide you with a copy?
 Does the preparer belong to a professional organization that requires members to adhere to a code of ethics?

 - Be wary of promises.
 Until the preparer knows your situation, there is no way to know whether you’ll get a refund or how big it will be.